ava-labs/avalanche-starter-kit/README.md

 ### Setting the Blockchain ID in the Contracts

-Make sure to adapt the destinationBlockchainID of your contracts to use the blockchain IDs of the Fuji network:
+Make sure to adapt the destinationBlockchainID of your sending contracts to use the blockchain IDs of the Fuji network:

 | Chain | Blockchain ID |
 |-------|---------------|